 We identified a few cosmetic brands on which to test the different hypotheses we had.
 For example, for a Maybelline “Push Up Angel” campaign, we experimented by using a longer ad that was designed to be more traditional, and run as TrueView, so users didn’t watch it unless they chose to.

 We complemented that with several six-second ads, featuring behind-the-scenes footage at different events and locations.
-We found that being able to serve viewers different cuts with the same product front and centre helped keep the message feeling fresh and entertaining.
+We found that being able to serve viewers different cuts with the same product front and center helped keep the message feeling fresh and entertaining.

 Adida: Testing six-second ads has also helped us understand what building for shorter attention spans looks and feels like.
 There are certain things the format forces you to do.
 It’s all about having one clear message with a unique value proposition.